AdamBFriedman/Sprite-Walk/README.md

-# Simple animaions with a sprite sheet
+# Simple animations with a sprite sheet